These 4 Starbucks Drinks *Seem* Healthy, but Are They Really?

 As someone who is just as much a latte-aholic as a health food reporter, I decided to dig a little deeper into the healthy-sounding options I routinely pat myself on the back for ordering.
 Armed with the ingredient lists laid out on Starbucks' site, I called up naturopathic doctor Nicole McCarter, ND, to find out exactly what's in four of the coffee chain's most popular teas and low-cal coffee drinks.

-While you might be surprised by what she learned, there’s a bright side: Starbucks is the mecca of customizable drinks.
+While you might be surprised by what she learned, there's a bright side: Starbucks reigns supreme when it comes to customizable drinks.
 That means you can absolutely get something healthy to sip on.
-It may just take a little more investigating than simply ordering something “skinny.”
+It may just take a little more investigating than simply ordering something "skinny."

 Find out what's in Starbucks' lower-sugar drinks—and if they are actually healthy.